IRS Form 990 for Nonprofits - Key Takeaways

 -

-Search for your EIN to import your organization’s data automatically from the IRS.
-You can also enter your organization’s details manually.
+Search for your EIN to automatically import your organization’s data from the IRS or enter manually.

 -

 Tax 990 supports filing for the current and previous tax years.
-Select the tax year for which you are required to file, select Form 990-PF, and proceed.
+Select the tax year for which you are required to file, select Form 990, and proceed.

 -